 * Second Payment (Est. at $1060) . . . . . . . . ........
 Feb 26, 2015

 Total Student Payment = $2,060 (after TLO funds applied)

 Note: The total program cost is a best estimate based on current information.
 Events and forces beyond UNF's control (e.g. rate of exchange fluctuations, changes in lodging prices) may and do sometimes affect the actual program cost.
 Students are responsible for paying any increases in the total program cost if this does occur.

 Participants purchase their own airline tickets and commit to arrival in Strasbourg by Saturday, May 23, 2015.

-All participants must attend at least one International Center safety orientation meeting - time/date/place TBA, and participate in the faculty leader's orientation process.
+All participants are obligated to undergo the International Center safety orientation and participate in the faculty leader's orientation process.

 Dr. Shira Schwam-Baird